mcristinavg/Data_cleaning_project/CodeBook.md

 30 subjects (“subject” variable) performed 6 activities (“activity” variable) and had different body accelerations and gravity recorded in 3 dimensions (x,y,z).
 I calculated the mean for all the gravity, acceleration measurements for each subject and each activity.

-Variables: each variable represents the mean for that all measurements for each subject in that activity
+Variables: each variable represents the mean for that all measurements for each subject in that activity.
+Units are radons/second

 [1] "subject"                   "activity"
  [3] "tBodyAcc_mean_X"           "tBodyAcc_mean_Y"